-Black holes were first hypothesized by scientists in the 18th century, but it wasn’t until two centuries later that their presence could be explained by science.
+Black holes were first hypothesized by scientists in the 18th century, but it wasn’t until two centuries later that their presence could be explained.
 While we’ve been able to directly observe them, we still don’t fully understand how they behave.

 The guiding physics